dreger/kqdreger.com/_posts/writings/2013-07-10-what-matters.md

 I get caught up thinking the problem to be solved is a global one.
 It would be great if I did find a solution to some world-wide issue, but often my effort spent saving the world comes at the expense of local problems I may have the skills to actually fix.

 Stop putting the weight of the world on your shoulders.
 Make a small _real_ difference in the life of a real person.
-This is the core of empathetic, impactful software development, but it can be applied to many other discliplines.
+This is the core of empathetic, impactful software development, but it can be applied to many other disciplines.

 In summary: 1) help people.
 2) be happy.